 These bars should be installed and positioned so the bars can assist with getting in and out of the shower or tub.
 They should also have texture or rubbery grips.
 That way, the grab bar can be quickly grabbed without the risk of slippage.

 5. Keep Your Medicine Cabinet in a Good Place

-One problem some people run into when they are in their bathroom is not having things in easy to reach locations.
+One problem some people encounter when they are in their bathroom is not having things in easy-to-reach locations.
 Your medicine cabinet or where you keep all of your daily essentials should be very easy to get to.
 You shouldn’t have to squat or bend down at the waist to get anything.
 Nor should you have to reach up on your tippy-toes.

 Instead, you want to keep everything at arm’s length and near chest level.
 That way, you can grab anything and everything you need without losing your balance in the process.